• Journals

 Down Syndrome In The Womb – What Is It And How Does It Affect The Fetus?

-Down syndrome in the womb is a genetic disorder that causes intellectual incapacity and other physical or learning difficulties.
+Down syndrome in the wombis a genetic disorder that causes intellectual incapacity and other physical or learning difficulties.

 Down syndrome (also known as Down's syndrome) is a disorder in which a child is born with an extra copy of their 21st chromosome, thus trisomy 21.